INRIA/scikit-learn-mooc/slides/intro_words.md

 Welcome to the Machine-learning with scikit-learn course.
 The goal of this course is to teach you practical aspects of machine learning.
-It focuses on tabular data, given that such data is often uncountered in the industry.
-The course is light on maths, and focuses on practical aspects, non only about pure machine learning, but also about the basics of data preparation and visualization for machine learning.
-Most of it is centered on executable Python code that teaches how to analyse the data, with tools such as scikit-learn.
+It focuses on tabular data, given that such data is often encountered in the industry.
+The course is light on maths, and focuses on practical aspects, not only about pure machine learning, but also about the basics of data preparation and visualization for machine learning.
+Most of the content is centered on executable Python code that teaches how to analyse the data, with tools such as scikit-learn.